Chart Color Schemes

 Population growth drivers in Greenslopes are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-The Greenslopes statistical area (Lv2) had an estimated population of around 8,580 as of November 2025, reflecting a growth of 639 people from the 2021 Census figure of 7,941.
-This increase represents an 8.0% rise in population since 2021.
-The change is inferred from AreaSearch's estimation of the resident population at 8,437 following examination of the latest ERP data release by the ABS (June 2024), along with validation of additional 64 new addresses since the Census date.
-This results in a population density ratio of 3,620 persons per square kilometer, placing Greenslopes in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade ending in 2021, Greenslopes demonstrated resilient growth patterns with a compound annual growth rate of 1.9%, outperforming the SA3 area.
+As of Feb 2026, the estimated population of Greenslopes is around 8,581, reflecting an increase of 640 people since the 2021 Census.
+This figure is inferred from AreaSearch's resident population estimate of 8,437 based on latest ERP data release by ABS in June 2024 and additional 63 validated new addresses since the Census date.
+The population density ratio is 3,620 persons per square kilometer, placing Greenslopes in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Greenslopes has shown a compound annual growth rate of 1.9%, outpacing its SA3 area.
 Overseas migration contributed approximately 73.0% of overall population gains during recent periods.
+For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with base year 2022 for each SA2 area.

 Frequently Asked Questions - Population